 Gareth opened his mouth to decline, but without hesitation, Isobel said, “Of course.”

 Roman nodded back at the stage door and opened it for them with a flourish.

 “Are we allowed back there?”
 Gareth asked doubtfully.

 “You are if you’re with me.
 I want to introduce you to someone.”

 Roman ushered them through the door.
-Unlike the rest of the theater, backstage was chaotic and messy, the Players already beginning their post-show cleanup.
+Unlike the rest of the theater, backstage was plain and messy, the Players already beginning their post-show cleanup.
 People in costumes ran back and forth carrying crates and dismantling set pieces.
 It was like a dance, one Gareth and Isobel were careful not to get in the middle of.

 Roman led them down a flight of steps, stopping so abruptly at the bottom that Isobel nearly ran into his back.
-He knocked on a plain door— Gareth noticed that everything down here was plain, so unlike the rest of the building.
+He knocked on a plain door— everything down here was plain, so unlike the rest of the building.
 A moment later, the door opened, answered by the actress that played Edith.
 She threw her arms around Roman.